cgewecke/eth-gas-reporter/README.md

 In order to retrieve the gas price of a particular blockchain, you can configure the `token` and `gasPriceApi` (API key rate limit may apply).

+**NOTE**: HardhatEVM and ganache-cli implement the Ethereum blockchain.
+To get accurate gas measurements for other chains you may need to run your tests against development clients developed specifically for those networks.

 | Option            | Type                   | Default                                                                    | Description                                                                                                                                                                                                                                  |
 | ----------------- | ---------------------- | -------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | currency          | _String_               | 'EUR'                                                                      | National currency to represent gas costs in.
 Exchange rates loaded at runtime from the `coinmarketcap` api.
 Available currency codes can be found [here](https://coinmarketcap.com/api/documentation/v1/#section/Standards-and-Conventions). |